North Dakota Sales Tax and Use Tax

-What is the sales tax in North Dakota?
+What is the North Dakota sales tax?

-Taxes in North Dakota are destination-based, meaning the sales tax rate is based, or determined from, the destination location an item is shipped to.
+Taxes in North Dakota are destination-based, meaning the North Dakota sales tax rate is based, or determined from, the destination location an item is shipped to.
 This complicates business for retailers who need to have the exact and up-to-date sales tax rate for every shipment they make.

-What is the use tax in North Dakota?
+What is the North Dakota use tax?

 The North Dakota state use tax rate is the same as the state, county, city and special district rates.